LungCellAtlas/HLCA/README.md

 - [cellxgene](https://cellxgene.cziscience.com/collections/6f6d381a-7701-4781-935c-db10d30de293) for exploration and download of the HLCA core.<br>
 - [FASTGenomics](https://beta.fastgenomics.org/p/hlca) for exploration and download of both the HLCA core and the low-dimensional embedding + metadata of the extended HLCA.<br>

-The file [HLCA_metadata_explanation.csv](./docs/HLCA_metadata_explanation.csv) in the docs folder of this repo contains a description of each metadata category that you'll find in the HLCA.<br>
+The file [HLCA_metadata_explanation.csv](./docs/HLCA_metadata_explanation.csv) in the docs folder of this repo contains a description of each metadata category that you'll find in the HLCA.<br><br>
+Finally, if you're interested in the code we used for the HLCA project, go check out the [HLCA reproducibility GitHub](https://github.com/LungCellAtlas/HLCA_reproducibility) containing all scripts and notebooks used for the HLCA project.<br>

 ## Map your own data to the HLCA:
 If you would like to map your own data to the HLCA, for label transfer, identification of unknown and disease affected cell types there are multiple places to do that:<br>
 - [The HLCA mapping GitHub repository](https://github.com/LungCellAtlas/mapping_data_to_the_HLCA) for bioinformaticians who want to map their data using scArches via a jupyter notebook  (including label transfer, uncertainty scores, and a low-dimensional embedding).<br>